 Get up to 20% off some of the best NCLEX prep courses on the market today!

-What is Subjective Data
+What is Subjective Data?

 In medicine, a general rule of thumb is that a symptom is subjective, while a sign is objective.
 Subjective data is going to be information that you receive from the patient or from one of his or her knowledgeable companions.
 Subjective data is what you are able to pull from the patient such as how they are feeling, what their symptoms are, or what their current concerns are.

 One of the most important pieces of subjective data is pain.
 When a patient comes with symptoms of pain, you know that this pain needs to be addressed, even if there is no objective way to quantify the amount of pain.

-Here are some Examples of Subjective Data Findings:
+Examples of Subjective Data Findings: